GrammaticalFramework/comp-syntax-gu-mlt/lectures/lecture-n/arianna/slides.md

 ## To appear
 - \small Arianna Masciolini, Herbert Lange and Márton A Tóth. _Exploring parallel corpora with STUnD: a Search Tool for Universal Dependencies_.
 In the upcoming Huminfra Handbook, Gothenburg, Sweden, __most likely__ 2025
-- \small a paper about harmonization of UD guidelines for L2 treebanks
+- \small a paper about harmonization of UD guidelines for L2 treebanks (under review)